sarthak268/sarthak268.github.io/_pages/travel.md

     }
 </style>

-> “How can I leave my mark on the world, I thought, unless I get out there first and see it?”
+> "How can I leave my mark on the world, I thought, unless I get out there first and see it?"
 > – Phil Knight, Shoe Dog

-A map depicting the places around the world I have been to.
+A map of everywhere I've been so far.
+Working on filling in the gaps.

 <img src="/img/travel.png">